kiwicom/navigation-compose-typed/readme.md

 `NavController`'s extension `setResult`.

 > [!WARNING]
-> Do not make the Result class sealed as it may cause issue (see kiwicom/navigation-compose-typed#133).
+> Do not make the Result class sealed as it may cause an issue (see kiwicom/navigation-compose-typed#133).
 You may put a sealed type to a Result's property.

 ```kotlin
 import com.kiwi.navigationcompose.typed.Destination